atomiks/moonlight-theme/README.md

 # Moonlight theme

-Bright bubblegum colors and a moonlit gradient background.
+Bright bubblegum colors with a moonlit gradient background.

 A fork of the `Atom Material` syntax theme.